-When I got the call from ImagineFX’s editor to draw a life model for the cover illustration, I was filled with energy and excitement.
+When I got the call from ImagineFX’s editor to draw a person (opens in new tab) – a life model – for the cover illustration, I was filled with energy and excitement.
 But the brief came with a hurdle: no nudity could grace the cover!
 I decided I would take on the challenge.

 Normally, I teach life drawing at university, but for this commission I planned to record the stages live at my first private figure-drawing workshop.
 I also decided to work with classic butcher’s paper (newsprint) and charcoal.

 Time was tight for this particular commission, so I got scribbling right away.
-Above is a sample of some of the 22 quick charcoal poses I came up with.
+Above is a sample of some of the 22 quick charcoal poses I came up with, using a willow charcoal stick (opens in new tab).
 I planned to add some ornaments to cover the more revealing poses, but they were still deemed too risqué for the cover.
 Eventually, the central figure was chosen, with a request to lift the head up.

 I had hired my go-to model and was all set, but on the day of the session she fell sick and was replaced last-minute by a model I’d never worked with before.
 These are the times an artist must dig deep for inner strength.
 I showed her the approved thumbnail, she struck the pose and I went to work blocking in the simple shapes with a willow charcoal stick.

 During the class, I was also teaching my students about the foundation of the figure.
 Above you can see a study sheet drawn live during the class, which not only helps the students understand my workings, but also keeps my anatomical knowledge fresh.
 My motto is: Learn this stuff off by heart, then bury it in your subconscious.